SamirsGit/samirsgit.gitub.io/_posts/2024-12-01-WireGuard.markdown

 - eth0   inet 192.168.0.88      netmask 255.255.255.0

 $ tcpdump -i eth0 "udp port 33333"
-- translated: listen on interface eth0 for UDP packets on port 33333'
+- translated: listen on interface eth0 for UDP packets on port 33333

 ##### Scan for listening daemons to determine whether a connection attempt will successful.
 $ netcat -v -z -u  <public IP address> 33333
-- check connectivity to a port on a remote server' **note** if you have a firewall enabled, ensure it allows 33333 through from the router.
+- check connectivity to a port on a remote server
+- **note** if you have a firewall enabled, ensure it allows 33333 through from the router

 ### Setup WG VPN Server - install programs, create configuration file
 $ sudo apt install wireguard wireguard-tools iptables